rschristopher/ischristtrue.com/src/truth.md

  and knowing truth,
- you may want to consider an alternative to the fashionable trends of modern philosophy which all seems to aim away from fundamental questions, as if on purpose.
+ you may want to consider an alternative to the fashionable trends of modern philosophy which always seems to aim away from fundamental questions, as if on purpose.
-You may want to consider that the entire enlightenment project has yielded exactly this assault on the fundamental questions, and that it is anti-Christian in its aim, from the secular humanist with their watered down
+You may want to consider that the entire enlightenment project has yielded exactly this assault on the fundamental questions, and that it is specifically anti-Christian in its aim, from the secular humanist with their watered down
  Christian traditions,